96% reported improvement in premenstrual symptoms: inside Evelyn’s 90-day Consumer Study

 Appetite and cravings

-56% reported reduced appetite disruption or fewer food cravings.
+reported reduced appetite disruption or fewer food cravings

-Premenstrual symptoms do not just affect how women feel.
-They affect how women live, work and relate to others.
-Seeing improvements across multiple areas of life highlights the importance of supporting the cycle as a whole system, rather than focusing on individual symptoms alone.
+Premenstrual symptoms do not just affect how people feel.
+They affect how people live, work, and relate to others.
+Seeing improvements across multiple areas of life highlights the importance of supporting the cycle as a whole system, rather than focusing on individual symptoms in isolation.

-However, it is important to note that this was not a placebo-controlled clinical trial.
+However, it was not a placebo-controlled clinical trial.
 Consumer studies capture lived experience and real-world outcomes, but they should be interpreted alongside clinical research and ongoing investigation.

-At Evelyn, we believe transparency matters - particularly in women’s health, where reliable data has historically been limited.
+🌿 On transparency: At Evelyn, we believe transparency matters - particularly in women's health, where reliable data has historically been limited.
+We are committed to publishing our findings clearly and to supporting a higher standard of evidence in this category over time.

 What happens next?